Land, Sea, And Air: What You Must Know About Fossil Fuels And Their Effects on the Environment

 7

-Fossil Fuels Account for 75% of Our Carbon Emissions
+Fossil Fuels Account For 75% Of Our Carbon Emissions

 Fossil fuels are the completely decomposed remains of animal and plant matter – they are carbon-based.
 When we burn fossil fuels to release their energy, the carbon from the fuel binds with oxygen in the air to form CO2.
 These emissions account for 75% of total carbon emissions in the US and lead directly to climate change.